 Getting to the Top

 The route starts at the village of Val D’Isere.
-From there you follow the road to Le Manchet, where a restaurant is located and a couple of houses.
+From there you follow the road to Le Manchet, where a restaurant is located together with a couple of houses.
 From there the real ascent starts.
 There are two options at this point:

 Route 1: You follow the road towards col de la Rocheure (2917m) from there you walk over the mountain ridge until Col Barmes de l’Ours at an altitude of 3077m.
 The final stage is up to the summit, which is fairly steep (>30 degrees slope).

 Route 2: You follow the road to the Barmes de l’Ours glacier, which you have to cross completely.
-When done you’ll reach Col Barmes de l’Ours.
-The last part to the summit is the same as on route 1.
+Eventually you’ll reach Col Barmes de l’Ours.
+The last part to the summit is the same as route 1.

-In winter the mountain van be skied down (only for experienced skiers!) all the way down to the village of Val d”isere.
+In winter the mountain can climbed on skies. (only for experienced skiers!) all the way down to the village of Val d”isere.
 In summer the descent is mostly done via Refuge de la Femma, where you can get a drink, and stay the night when maybe planning an ascent to Mean Martin the next day.

 Of course the ascent to Pointe de la Sana can also be done from Refuge de la Femma ( Femma-Col de la Rocheure – Pointe de la Sana)

-Note that crampons and ropes may be necessary depending on the state of the ‘des Barmes de l'Ours’ glacier!
+Note that crampons and rope are needed to cross the ‘des Barmes de l'Ours’ glacier!

-Check out the Map (below on the right) for a visualisation of the routes!
+Check out the Map (below) for a visualisation of the routes!

 Difficulty Ski: S2/S3